lokeshsattimsetti7/Growmytherapy/README.md

 🩺 GrowMyTherapy – Therapist Website Clone
 🔗 Live Demo: https://growmytherapy-eight.vercel.app
-📦 GitHub Repo: Private or not yet published (You can update this when it's available)

 📄 Overview
 This project is a modern, responsive therapist website inspired by drjenniferhahm.com.
 Built with Next.js 14 App Router and Tailwind CSS, it delivers a clean, accessible, and SEO-friendly frontend for psychologists, therapists, and wellness professionals.
 The goal is to showcase credibility, offer essential service information, and encourage potential clients to reach out via a clear call-to-action.